 The Degree Awarding Gap website has been designed to help you to understand more about the degree awarding gap, also called the degree attainment gap, between white and Black, Asian and Minority Ethnic (BME students), the causes of the gap, and what can be done to reduce and then eradicate the gap.

 The HROD: Disability in Employment SP site provides information and support on disability for all employees and managers and we encourage employees who have a disability or long term health condition to read our range of employee guidance and talk to their line manager about any support they may need to help them carry out their role.

 Visit the Staff Disability Network website (SPARK) for more details on support for staff.

-- Visit Academic Essentials: support for course and module design and delivery overview page for Learning Contract guidance and resources.
+- Academic Essentials: Course and Module Delivery overview page for staff guidance on Learning Contract guidance and resources.

-- Visit ADD: development and events webpage for a range of disability-related events and activities.
+- AD&D: academic development pathways for a range of disability-related events and activities.

 Ensuring that we have a genuine, abiding and enduring commitment visit HROD: Gender Equality SP site for details of working practices which are a fundamental part of our culture.

 This also includes our commitment to achieving our Advance HE’s Athena SWAN Bronze Award.
 Look at:

 - HROD: Staff engagement surveys for the September 2022 Athena Swan Culture Survey.